I wish to create a system wherein I store encrypted data.

 - Get the

-PBKDF2of the key with the salt. - Use that
+of the key with the salt. - Use that

-PBKDF2to decrypt the data. - Give the data to the user through a secure channel (beyond this design).
+to decrypt the data. - Give the data to the user through a secure channel (beyond this design).

 The system should make it hard to get the data, even if you have access to the raw, encrypted, data.

-My design seems to achieve that goal, but I have differential cryptanalysis concerns around the fact that the key is both encrypted with bcrypt and with a PBKDF2 encrypting AES.
-Could cross-referencing the bcrypt and the raw, AES-encrypted data make it easier to break the key?
-Are there known issues with this kind of designs?
+My design seems to achieve that goal, but I have differential cryptanalysis concerns around the fact that the key is both encrypted with bcrypt

 Is there a simpler way?

-Obviously I can't get rid of the bcrypt part, because any key would decrypt the AES data (although the result would be gibberish).
-I can't use bcrypt as the key for AES, because the key would be stored along with the encrypted data, which defeats the purpose of encrypting.
+, because the key would be stored along with the encrypted data, which defeats the purpose of encrypting.